TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486Pico/Readme.md

 Example 5: Set up MM 04 04 - press [GUI][r][EXE][Up] - press [M4] to open run window
            Set up MS 04 04 - then [Cpy] - press [S2] open run windows
 Example 6: Set up AT 04 07 - Rename Macro04 (must exist) to TtrData7 - press [Ren] - then press [T7]

+Linking Macros Examples:

-Example 7: Program M1 with a Open Run windows [GUI][r] and [M2] with a notepad+C/R
+Example 1: Program M1 with a Open Run windows [GUI][r] and [M2] with a notepad+C/R
             Set up MM 01 02 - Press Link [Lnk], then press [M1] it opens the run window, then runs notepad.
-Example 8: Program M1 with a Open Run windows [GUI][r] and [M4] with a [Ctr+Shft+Esc
+Example 2: Program M1 with a Open Run windows [GUI][r] and [M4] with a [Ctr+Shft+Esc
-           Set up MM 04 01 - Press Link [Lnk], then press [M1] it open TaskMan, the opens the run window.
+            Set up MM 04 01 - Press Link [Lnk], then press [M1] it open TaskMan, then opens the run window.
-Example 9: Program M1 M2 and M4 as in example 7 and example 8 - open Run window, notepad+C/R and open TaskMan
+Example 3: Program M1 M2 and M4 as in example 7 and example 8 - open Run window, notepad+C/R and open TaskMan
             Set up MM 01 02 - Press Link [Lnk], then press [M1] it opens run window and notepad.
-Then add a 3rd link Set up MM 01 04, press[Lnl] - then press [M1] it open notepad via run window and the TaskMan.
+Then add a 3rd link Set up MM 01 04, press [Lnk] - then press [M1] it opens notepad via run window and TaskMan

+Note 1: For linking example 3 before linking there must be three files Macro01 (3 bytes), Macro02 (9 bytes),
+        and Macro04 (4 bytes) - press [Cfg] to an open serial monitoe to check.
+There are advanced linking options when numbers have been added through [ADD] but for the three examples above use [Lnk] on a clean display i.e. it will only display "Destination Macro Number", or "Source Macro" or "Destinatio Macro" before pressing [Lnk].
+Note 2: To unlink send *ul* with the Macro Key to be unlinked visible as the Source Macro such a Mx mm xx.
+Note 3: Linked Macro Data will be lost after a power cycle or reset.
+Note 4: Use Source = Destination then press [Lnk] - if the intention is to repeat the same macro more than once.
-Note:  Pressing [Cpy] is the same as *cm* [EXE].
+Note 3: Pressing [Cpy] is the same as *cm* [EXE].
 Chaining macros have been implemented for [M1] to [M12].

 F1-F24 keys are all one key [Fnn] and are sent as keycodes (simultaneous) and not keypress types - to send [F3] open the macro keyboard then press [NXT]2x[Fnn]3x[ADD][EXE].
 Press [Up] to assign it to a [Dst][Num] key.